-After the a day’s exercises it was time for an early dinner.
+After the day’s exercises, it was time for an early dinner.
 Above is the local delicacy which turned out to be pigeon wing!
 I can’t say it was particularly delicious and as you can imagine a pigeon doesn’t have much meat, even less so than chicken wings.
-I filled up on a eggplant (otherwise known as aubergine to us Brits) dish and Mantou – sweet steamed buns from Northern China.
+I filled up on an eggplant (otherwise known as aubergine to us Brits) dish and Mantou – sweet steamed buns from Northern China.

 While waiting for the bus back we sat on Dameisha beach as the sun went down which was surprisingly clean for China but rather marred by the hideously ugly sculptures which graced the shoreline.
 Good taste is not something you’ll find anywhere here!

 Oh, you work in China now?
 That's cool.
 Coming from England, it must be quite something, huh?